-Even though the calendar says it is fall, we have been enjoying a second spring in the garden.
 Albert Camus said that autumn is a second spring because every leaf is a flower.
-True, since the foliage is starting to turn, but for me it is a second spring because we are harvesting spring veggies again.
+True, since the foliage is starting to turn, but for me fall in the garden is a second spring because we are harvesting spring veggies again.

 After pulling our garlic this year we had seedlings of lettuce, bok choy, chinese cabbage, and kale ready and waiting to plug into the empty beds.